karatelabs/karate/karate-robot/README.md

 Will save a screenshot of the viewport, which will appear in the HTML report.
 Note that this returns a byte-array of the PNG image.

 # Standalone JAR
-The `karate-robot` for Windows and Mac OSX is around 100 MB and hence not distributed with the [ZIP Release](https://github.com/intuit/karate/wiki/ZIP-Release).
+The `karate-robot` for Windows is around 150 MB and hence not distributed with the [ZIP Release](https://github.com/intuit/karate/wiki/ZIP-Release).
 But you can download it separately, and it can be easily added to the classpath.
 You can find instructions [here](https://github.com/intuit/karate/wiki/ZIP-Release#karate-robot).

 ## Building
-For Linux, Android or iOS, you can build a stand-alone JAR by following the [Developer Guide](https://github.com/intuit/karate/wiki/Developer-Guide#build-standalone-karate-robot-jar).
+For MacOSX, Linux, Android or iOS, you can build a stand-alone JAR by following the [Developer Guide](https://github.com/intuit/karate/wiki/Developer-Guide#build-standalone-karate-robot-jar).